newmediadenver/drupal-lamp/README.md

 Now, you will have all the proper folders and files in place to run drupal lamp as an example site.
 However, what fun is that?!

-To customize drupal-lamp to use you specific site, you will need to edit the file located at ```infrastructure/drupal_lamp.json```.
+To customize drupal-lamp to use your specific site, you will need to edit the file located at ```infrastructure/drupal_lamp.json```.
 See Below for the details on configuration of sites.

 Once you have updated the json, you will run the command:

+NOTE: Make sure that you have data-bag associated with the site.
+See Below for info about data-bags.

 ```
 vagrant up